cxr00/perturbation.py/perturbation.md

 perturbation.py uses pygame to simulate a terminal which can be subjected to various corrupting effects.

+To see it in action, check out my game which implements it, [ASMRFactory](https://complexor.itch.io/asmrfactory)!

 ### Getting started

 While there are always four required parameters, there are three ways to initialize a PerturbationMatrix.